mgdesaix/amre-mc/02_Variants/README.md

 As a reminder, to use the newly down-sampled BAM files with the variants of interest already identified, you'll need to use ANGSD "-sites" function as described above.

+### Final set of variants

+After the initial assessment of individual relatedness and depth variation, the final set of variants were called from the downsampled BAM files, which had an average depth of 1.4X.